wikipathways/Wikipedia-template/README.md

 * The output is a text file with imagemap and wiki template syntax, with the added extension ".txt".
 * For problems with running the script related to your Perl installation, see Troubleshooting below.

+### Upload the pathway image to Wikimedia Commons

+The interactive pathway template relies on a figure of the pathway, which has to be uploaded to Wikimedia Commons.

+* Create an account at Wikipedia.
+This account will also work at Wikimedia Commons.
+* Go to Wikimedia Commons and make sure you are logged in https://commons.wikimedia.org/wiki/Main_Page
+* .....

 ### Create template at Wikipedia

-* Create an account at Wikipedia and login.
+* Navigate to Wikipedia and make sure you are logged in.
 * To create a new page for your template, first decide on a title/URL based on the convention for existing pathway templates.
 For example, the template for the TCA cycle pathway, with WP id WP78, has the URL https://en.wikipedia.org/wiki/Template:TCACycle_WP78.
 The URL should be formatted as Template:PathwayName_WPID.
 * Once you decide on a URL, simply paste it into the URL field of your browser.
 You should get a message saying that the page doesn't exist, and there should be a link for **Start the Template:PathwayName_WPID page.**.
 Click this link.